MrFiddle/IBM-SkillBoard/README.md

     `rails s`

-To run the database rename `application copy.yml` to `application.yml`
+To run the database create `application.yml` from `example.application.yml`

 ## Running the endpoint between Mongo and Ruby
 - ### Mongo server